 - A police event number.

-- A medical certificate from your GP outlining your injuries and your fitness for work.
+- A medical certificate from your GP that specifies your injuries and your fitness for work.

-- Evidence of your income if you are claiming loss of income.
+- Evidence of your income if you are making a claim for loss of income.

-You cannot claim if the vehicle you were driving was uninsured and the accident was mostly your fault.
-You also cannot claim if you have been charged with or convicted of a serious driving offence.
+However, if the vehicle you were driving was uninsured and the accident was mostly your fault, you are not entitled to claim statutory benefits.
+You also cannot claim if you were charged with or convicted of a serious driving offence associated with the accident.

 2. To claim statutory benefits, the motor vehicle accident must be “verified”.

-This requires that the motor accident be reported to the NSW Police within 28 days of the motor vehicle accident.
-This is extremely important.
-If the accident is not reported within 28 days, you may be prevented from claiming statutory benefits and later claiming common law benefits.
+Verification means that the motor vehicle accident is reported to the NSW Police within 28 days of the event.
+This is extremely important because if the accident is not reported within 28 days, you may be prevented from claiming statutory benefits to start with, as well as common law benefits later on.

 Usually, if the accident is serious enough, the police will attend the scene of the accident.
-You will be given a police event number.
-This Event Number is required to make a claim.
+You will be given a police Event Number.
+You need this Event Number to make a claim.

-If the police did not attend the accident scene, you need to contact the NSW Police to report the accident and obtain an Event Number.
+If the police did not attend the scene of your accident, you need to contact the NSW Police to report the accident and obtain an Event Number.
 You can report injuries in a car accident to the police by calling their assistance line on 131 444.
-You need to make sure you obtain an event number.
+Again, make sure you obtain an Event Number.